 The pearl is also called essence, the breath of god, the water of life…labels for what we, in our more prosaic scientific age, would simply call TRANSFORMATION.”
 Deepak Chopra

-Transformational change happens immediately.
+Transformational change can happen immediately.
 I call my change “the moment that changed my life”.
 My change involved my accepting a personal God as my life position.
 Every day since then (Jan.
-1977), I have tried to the best of my ability to find a way of responding to Him.
+1977), I have tried to the best of my ability to find a way of responding to Him/Her/Us.
 This current journey has been a 3 year search for what it is I am to be responding to.
 It feels like a Hansel and Gretel experience as I find little crumbs of “leads” propelling me forward.
 My God is an illusive one who fills my soul with joy from time to time and I want more.

 From Broken Brain: Brilliant Mind: “Seeing the Light Ahead”: